 Rocche del Roero

-The second step, on the other hand, led me to something I was unfamiliar with, but also related to major water movements, albeit more recent and local.
-Two hundred and fifty thousand years ago, the Tanaro River began to move from the paleo-Tanaro River bed to its current position - on the border between Roero and Langhe - causing major erosion phenomena and the Rocche del Roero the so-called hill was created.
+The second step, however, led me to something unknown to me, but also connected to major water movements, albeit of more recent date and local in nature.
+Two hundred and fifty thousand years ago, the Tanaro river began to shift from its Palaeo-Tanaro riverbed to its present position – at the border between Roero and Langhe – which led to major erosion phenomena and gave rise to the hills known as the Rocche del Roero.

-Now that I had a general understanding of the richness of the Roero soil reflected in Valfaccenda's wine, and a picture of the "Rocche del Roero" that are close to the winery, I was ready to approach the winery.
-So I asked for an interview with Luca Faccenda - oenologist and co-founder of the winery, together with his wife Carolina.
+Having now gained a general understanding of the soil richness of Roero, which is reflected in Valfaccenda’s wine, and formed a picture of the „Rocche del Roero“, which are located near the winery, I was ready to approach the estate.
+So I asked for an interview with Luca Faccenda – oenologist and co-founder of the winery, together with his wife Carolina.

-After a long conversation with Luca, the two key words that resonated in my head were: "Sensitivity" and "Wait".
-I let my mind wander over the Rocche, these dramatic hills, imagining them as a kind of display on which a person can read the passing of geological time, like counting the rings of a felled tree.
+After a long conversation with Luca, two key words resonated in my mind: „sensitivity“ and „patience“.
+I let my thoughts wander over the Rocche, these dramatic hills, and imagined them as a kind of display on which one can read the passage of geological time, like counting the rings of a felled tree.

-Perhaps the sense of time emanating from these rocks helped Luca and Carolina to understand the position of man and the extent of his intervention in relation to natural processes.
+Perhaps the sense of time emanating from these rocks helped Luca and Carolina understand the position of mankind and the extent of his interventions in relation to natural processes.

-I let my mind wander over the Rocche, these dramatic hills, imagining them as a kind of display on which a person can read the passage of geological time, like counting the rings of a felled tree.
+I let my thoughts wander over the Rocche, these dramatic hills, and imagined them as a kind of display on which one can read the passage of geological time, like counting the rings of a felled tree.

-They started in 2010, and they were the young, the colourful, the natural winemakers in a Roero that is sometimes still too subordinate to the more famous and lucrative Langhe.
+They began in 2010, and they were the young, the colourful, the natural winemakers in a Roero that was sometimes still too much overshadowed by the more famous and lucrative Langhe.

-They decided to grow only Arneis and Nebbiolo, typical grapes of the region.
-Even then, they knew that they could only listen and wait to develop the right sensitivity for dealing with the plants.
-All this sensitivity and all this waiting builds on the most important moment in Valfaccenda's winemaking process: the harvest of the grapes.
-From Luca's point of view, this is the only step of the process that depends entirely on human decisions.
-Choosing the right moment for the harvest is the decisive act of a vintage.
+They decided to grow only Arneis and Nebbiolo, grapes typical of the region.
+Even then, it was clear to them that they could only listen and wait to develop the right sensitivity for handling the plants.
+All this sensitivity and all this waiting builds on the most important moment in Valfaccenda’s winemaking process: the harvest of the grapes.
+From Luca’s perspective, this is the only step in the process that is entirely dependent on human decisions.
+Choosing the right time for the harvest is the decisive act of a vintage.
 An act full of respect for the processes of nature.

-I asked about the next step, the work in the cellar, and Luca answered me with the same sincerity he maintained throughout the conversation: "Everything is already in the grape, the only thing we have to do is preserve it.
-It's harder to know when not to act than when to act."
+I asked about the next step, the work in the cellar, and Luca answered me with the same candour he maintained throughout our conversation: „Everything is already in the grape, all we have to do is preserve it.
+It’s harder to know when not to act than when to act.“

-His words were full of sensitivity and sense of time, but also of the experience gained during these 10 years at Valfaccenda.
+His words were full of sensitivity and a sense of time, but also of the experience gathered over these 10 years at Valfaccenda.

 Being able to listen does not mean leaving everything to chance.
-On the contrary, it requires a full presence at every stage of production.
-This is only possible because they work on a small scale, completely below the market's demand for their wine.
+On the contrary, it requires full presence at every stage of production.
+This is only possible because they work on a small scale, well below the market’s demand for their wine.
 But they are not there for the market.
-Valfaccenda, it says on their website, that's Carolina + Luca in Roero.
-By the way, Carolina is also the author of the wonderful labels.
+Valfaccenda, as it says on their website, is Carolina + Luca in Roero.
+By the way: Carolina is also the author of the wonderful labels.

-Everything is already in the grape, the only thing we have to do is preserve it.
-It is more difficult to know when not to act than when to act.
+Everything is already in the grape, all we have to do is preserve it.
+It’s harder to know when not to act than when to act.

 – Luca Faccenda

-At the end of the conversation, I had the impression that they will always remain the young, the colourful, the natural winemakers, but their wines will surpass that.
+By the end of the conversation, I had the impression that they will always remain the young, the colourful, the natural winemakers, but their wines will transcend that.
 Because they tell stories.

-Some of them are very old, from the time when fish still swam there, others are more recent and have to do with the clever craftsmanship of the farmers in the fields.
-You can't tell stories if you don't have the right sensitivity, if you can't stand the pauses between the words.
+Some of them are very old, from the time when fish still swam there, others are of more recent date and have to do with the clever artisanal work of farmers in the fields.
+You cannot tell stories if you don’t have the right sensitivity, if you cannot bear the pauses between the words.

 ROERO ARNEIS 2016

-Yellow gold to the eyes, first nose of ripe apple, honey and wet hay, followed by apricot jam and a warm, pleasant note of Marsala bringing sultanas, cinnamon and orange.
-Finishes with hints of chalk and hydrocarbon.
+Golden yellow to the eye, initial nose of ripe apple, honey and wet hay, followed by apricot jam and a warm, pleasant note of Marsala that brings raisins, cinnamon and orange.
+Finishing with hints of chalk and hydrocarbons.

-The mouth opens on baked apple, strawberry jam with a very long, salty chalky finish that plays well with notes of black pepper, nutmeg and caramelised orange peel.
-Complex and perfectly balanced between sweet, warm flavours and a long, refreshing juiciness.
+The palate opens onto baked apple, strawberry jam with a very long, saline chalky finish that plays nicely with notes of black pepper, nutmeg and caramelised orange zest.
+Complex and perfectly balanced between sweet, warm aromas and a long, refreshing juiciness.

-Reminiscences from the past, starting with the old golden yellow and moving into some Marsala notes that bring sultanas, honey and orange.
-Grandmother's house, with yellow apples overripe on the counter, apricot jam and the smell of wet hay coming from the window.
-The mouth is perfectly balanced between baked apples, nutmeg, caramelised orange peel - conveying sweet family memories - and some mineral, salty notes that give us a hint of old times.
+Reminiscences from the past, beginning with the old golden yellow and transitioning into some Marsala notes that bring raisins, honey and orange.
+Grandmother’s house, with yellow apples overripe on the counter, apricot jam and the smell of wet hay drifting in through the window.
+The palate is perfectly balanced between baked apples, nutmeg, caramelised orange zest – conveying sweet family memories – and some mineral, saline notes that give us a hint of times gone by.

 ROERO BIANCO 2019

-Straw yellow in the glass, the nose picks up notes of barnyard and hay, followed almost immediately by a delicate, fresh composition of elderflower, pear, nectarine, orange zest, white pepper and pepper stalk.
-The palate shows a good correspondence with the nose: we again find hay, nectarine, pear and orange peel with an unexpected final note on flint.
+Straw yellow in the glass, the nose picks up notes of stable and hay, almost immediately followed by a delicate, fresh composition of elderflower, pear, nectarine, orange zest, white pepper and paprika stem.
+On the palate there is good correspondence with the nose: we find hay again, nectarine, pear and orange peel with an unexpected finish of flint.

-In Valfaccenda's "simplest" wine, we nevertheless find the winery's footprint: the nobility of the landscape.
-The first nose of barn and hay is a reminder of where this wine is rooted, but it is immediately followed by elegant, fresh notes of elderflower, pear, nectarine, orange peel and a vegetal hint of pepper stalk that reveals an immature spiciness.
-The mouth almost righteously confirms the impressions of the nose: hay, nectarine, pear, orange zest.
-An unexpected final note of flint gives us a hint of a rebellious soul.
+In the „simplest“ wine from Valfaccenda we nonetheless find the fingerprint of the estate: the noblesse of the landscape.
+The initial nose of stable and hay reminds us where this wine is rooted, but it is immediately followed by elegant, fresh notes of elderflower, pear, nectarine, orange peel and a herbal hint of paprika stem that reveals an unripe sharpness.
+The palate almost righteously confirms the impressions of the nose: hay, nectarine, pear, orange zest.
+An unexpected finish of flint lets us sense a rebellious soul.

 LORETO ROERO RISERVA 2018

-Pale straw yellow, the first nose is hit by animal notes, stable and hydrocarbon, reminiscent of some wines from the Moselle.
-After a few minutes, an orchestra of scents comes from the summer landscape: peach, honeydew melon, white lilac, strawberry blossom, nettle and grass.
-In the mouth, again a juicy taste of peach and honeydew melon, together with pear, lemon peel, elderflower and a hint of wildflower honey.
+Delicate straw yellow, the initial nose is struck by animal notes, stable and hydrocarbon, reminiscent of some Mosel wines.
+After a few minutes, an orchestra of aromas from the summer landscape emerges: peach, honeydew melon, white lilac, strawberry blossoms, nettle and grass.
+On the palate again a juicy flavour of peach and honeydew melon, together with pear, lemon peel, elderflower and a hint of wildflower honey.

-The fullness of the aromas is held by a very long, refreshing acidity that invites you to take another sip
+The abundance of aromas is held together by a very long, refreshing acidity that invites another sip.

-The Label already gives us the impression of a landscape division made by the ancient wisdom of the farm workers, and in the bottle one can perceive all the smells and tastes of a summer in the countryside, ready to be brought to the table of the nobility who manage the land.
-Warm notes of barn and hay are quickly followed by white lilac, strawberry blossom, fresh grass, nettle, peach and honeydew melon.
-In the mouth, a never-ending children's summer holiday, with the juicy notes of peach and honeydew melon carried by a long, refreshing acidity.
+The label already conveys to us the impression of a landscape division made by the ancient wisdom of farmworkers, and in the bottle one can perceive all the scents and flavours of a summer in the countryside, ready to be brought to the table of the nobility that manages the land.
+Warm notes of stable and hay are quickly followed by white lilac, strawberry blossoms, fresh grass, nettle, peach and honeydew melon.
+On the palate an endless children’s game in the summer holidays, with the juicy notes of peach and honeydew melon carried by a long, refreshing acidity.

 VALFACCENDA